Labour MP Louisa Wall has withdrawn at the eleventh hour from Labour's selection battle for the Manurewa seat.

 Wall won the seat in 2017 with a majority of 8374.

-National also has a selection battle running on Saturday for the Wairarapa nomination.
+National also has a selection battle tomorrow for the Wairarapa nomination.
 Sitting MP Alistair Scott is retiring.

 Scott beat Labour's list MP Kieran McAnulty in 2017, by 2972 votes.